milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud Source Repositories: Cloud Source Repositories provides Git version control to support collaborative development of any application or service, including those that run on App Engine and Compute Engine.

 *Firebase Test Lab: Firebase Test Lab lets you test your mobile app using your test code or automatically on a wide variety of devices and device configurations hosted in a Google data center, with test results made available in the Firebase console.

+Google Cloud Deploy: Google Cloud Deploy is a service for managing and performing application continuous delivery to Google Kubernetes Engine.
+It allows for process specification and control of application delivery.

 Test Lab: Test Lab enables you to test mobile applications using physical and virtual devices in the cloud.
 It runs instrumentation tests and script-less robotic tests on a matrix of device configurations, and reports detailed results to help improve the quality of your mobile app.